 - Refractive eye surgery to correct visual acuity problems. - Replacement of lost, stolen or broken lenses, contact lenses or frames. - Vision training. - Aniseikonic studies and prescriptions. - Reading problem studies or other procedures determined to be special or unusual.

 Fertility and Infertility

 Contraceptives

-You are not covered for contraceptives except as described in Chapter 3: Summary of Benefits and Your Payment Obligations and Chapter 4: Description of Benefits under Miscellaneous Medical Treatments and Drugs and Supplies.
+You are not covered for contraceptives, except as described in Chapter 3: Summary of Benefits and Your Payment Obligations and Chapter 4: Description of Benefits under Special Benefits for Women and Drugs and Supplies.